mikedilger/mosaic-spec/docs/rationale.md

 Other than that, binary is better in all respects.

-We argue that extensibility of the main record is sufficiently done via record kinds, tags and content, and therefore extensibility is not needed for this structure.
+We argue that extensibility of the main record is sufficiently done via record kinds, tags and content, and therefore extensibility is not needed for this structure (nostr records have not changed since they were introduced, even though there have been reasons to do so, and they are even simpler).

 We sacrifice: